Thunder-Compute/thunder-compute-documentation/guides/using-thunder-compute-with-docker.md

 Instead, follow this guide to create a dockerfile that supports Thunder Compute.

-## Step 1: connect to a Thunder Compute instance
+## 1. Connect to a Thunder Compute instance

 Follow the instructions in our [quickstart guide](https://docs.thundercompute.com/docs/quickstart) to create and connect to a Thunder Compute instance.

 If you are running linux, you can directly run the following steps on your local machine, with significantly reduced performance.

-## Step 2: install TNR inside the container
+## 2. Install TNR inside the container

 Modify your dockerfile to include the following lines: